 - Final Thoughts

-This model is excellent because it is affordable and considered one of the best distillers on the market today.
+This water distiller is excellent because it is affordable and considered one of the best distillers on the market today.
 The water that it produces is high quality, clean, and the unit is made of the best materials and components.

 It has a steam chamber and a condensing coil made from stainless steel.
 It also contains plastic components that are BPA free and made out of the best food grade material in existence.

-During the distillation process, you’ll be able to collect water in a 1 gallon tank.
+During distillation, you’ll be able to collect water in a 1 gallon tank.
 The tank itself is a glass carafe that’s not only ergonomically designed, it’s also quite easy to manipulate as well.
 The carafe has a large opening so you’ll have no trouble cleaning it when the time comes.

 What We Like